tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/README.md

 ![App Screenshot](./media/images/Task5.png)

-***It was noted during the implementation that sometimes synchronization problems causes nodes to behave in unexpected way unless handled.
-This caused current position of the turtle to be calculated as 0 in the begining when the node started as callback function of the subscriber lagged behind when updating the `currentPose` information of the turtle.***
+***It was noted during the implementation that sometimes synchronization problems causes nodes to behave in an unexpected way unless handled.
+The main node program lagged behind when updating the `currentPose` information of the turtles when the nodes are starting for the first time.
+This lag caused the current position of the turtle (x and y coordinates) to be calculated as 0,0 in the begining when the separate nodes started to each turtle via the callback function.
+This was problematic for all turtles as they were spawning in different locations rather than 0,0 coordinate. ***

 The following shows the `rqt_graph` of the Task5 implementation.